Kingston upon Hull: Parks and green spaces

 Hull has a large number of parks and green spaces.
 These include East Park, Pearson Park, Pickering Park, Peter Pan Park (Costello Playing fields), and West Park.
 West Park is home to Hull's MKM Stadium.
 Pearson Park contains a lake and a 'Victorian Conservatory' housing birds and reptiles.
-East Park has a large boating lake and a collection of birds and animals.
+East Park has a large boating lake and a collection of birds and animals, the latest additions being a pair of rehomed Shetland ponies.
 East Park and Pearson Park are registered Grade II listed sites by Historic England.

 The city centre has the large Queen's Gardens parkland at its heart.
 This was originally built as formal ornamental gardens used to fill in the former Queen's Dock.
 It is now a more flexible grassed and landscaped area used for concerts and festivals, but retains a large ornamental flower circus and fountain at its western end.
+In February 2022, the first phase of a £11.7 million redevelopment of the gardens began.
+The second phase started in June 2023 and is expected to take 14 months to complete.

+A report by The Countryside Charity in October 2023 found that no Local Green Space designations had been made to protect any of the cities open spaces, but Hull City Council indicated that protection was offered in the 2017 Hull Local Plan.

 The streets of Hull's suburban areas also lined with large numbers of trees, particularly the Avenues area around Princes Avenue, and Boulevard to the west.
 Many of the old trees in the Avenues district have been felled in recent years with the stumps carved into a variety of 'living sculptures'.
-Other green areas include the University area and parts of Beverley Road to the north.

 West Hull has a district known as 'Botanic'.
 This recalls the short-lived Botanic Garden that once existed on the site now occupied by Hymers College.
 Elephants once lived nearby in the former Zoological Gardens on Spring Bank and were paraded in the local streets.
 The land has since been redeveloped.
 There was also a former Botanic Garden between Hessle Road and the Anlaby Road commemorated by Linnaeus Street.